privacy-ethereum/maci/threat-model/SYSTEM_SPECIFICATION.md

 **User/Wallet → Poll.sol**

 1. Call poll’s **join** function, providing:
-   - ZK proof of knowledge of MACI private key.
+   - ZK proof of knowledge of a MACI public key in the state tree, a new key to vote on the poll and a nullifier without revealing which keys they are
    - Any poll-specific gatekeeper credentials.
    _Source: Workflow → “Poll Joining.”_